rebeccalpowell/grassmapr/vignettes/grassmapr.md

 Finally, we will generate a vegetation stable carbon (*δ*<sup>13</sup>C) isoscape by applying a simple linear mixing model to each grid cell.
 From the literature, we identify *δ*<sup>13</sup>C endmember values for each plant functional type layer.
 Isotopic endmembers are weighted by the respective percent vegetation composition of each pixel (in this case, C<sub>4</sub> herbaceous, C<sub>3</sub> herbaceous, C<sub>3</sub> woody).

-Note: In this example, we have elected to combine the C<sub>4</sub> and C<sub>3</sub> crop layers with corresponding natural grass layers; however, the functions presented here could be easily adapted for custom plant cover types.
+Note: In this example, we have elected to combine the C<sub>4</sub> and C<sub>3</sub> crop layers with corresponding natural grass layers; however, the functions presented here could be easily adapted for custom plant cover types, corresponding to different isotopic endmember values.

 ``` r
 # d13C endmember vector for PFT layers from the literature